nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Finding for events/tasks
 With the find command, you can find for tasks or events which contain some keywords in their **name** as well as in their **descriptions**.

+Format: `find KEYWORD [/ MORE_KEYWORDS]`

+You can supply the `/power` flag to indicate a more powerful search, where events or tasks will be found as long as they contain some of the keywords.

-Format: `find [/e|/t] KEYWORD [MORE_KEYWORDS]`
+Format: `find KEYWORD [/ MORE_KEYWORDS] [/power]`

+> When finding items, two strings are matched if they are similar, where they have a distance of less than 2.
+Refer to [FAQ](#faq) for a detailed definition of word distance.
 > `KEYWORDS` are case insensitive.
 Events/Tasks which contain at least one keyword in their names will be returned.

 Examples:
 * `find cs2103`
-  Shows tasks and events which have CS2103 (ignoring cases) in their names or description.
+  Shows tasks and events which have CS2103 (ignoring cases) in their names or description, or have similar words.
 * `find CS`
   Partial match is not supported.
 Will not return any other tasks or events unless they contain "CS" (ignoring cases) in the names or description.
-* `find CS2106 CS2103`
+* `find cs210X /power`
-  Returns any tasks or events having "CS2106", "CS2103" in their names.
+  Returns any tasks or events having which contain similar words of "cs210X" in the descriptiosn or names.

 <!-- @@author-->